Jo-Han: Model details

+Product lines

 Marketing and model variety

 Through the 1950s, the promo business was of primary importance to the model makers.
 Jo-Han and others also offered their models in more simplified form to dime-stores like G. C. Murphy's or Zayre's.
 These offerings were less likely to have official Big 3 paint schemes or the dealer boxes and were often seen with friction motors added for play value.
 Many promos, like the 1967-1968 Imperial were offered as promos and as frictions, but not seen in kit form.

 Jo-Han models were especially popular through the 1960s, offering some of the most accurately detailed scale replicas available in plastic.
 Detroit's offerings were well represented by the company in both kit and dealer "promo" form.
 While most products were Chrysler, AMC, and GM, some Fords that AMT did not have did make their way to Jo-Han such as the Ford Maverick and Gran Torino in their introductory years (1970 and 1972).
 The Maverick was available molded in at least five colors: medium green, dusty rose (kind of a rosy gray), butterscotch, light blue, and red.
 The Maverick was often available in magazines like National Geographic offered for free or limited cost just by cutting out, completing and mailing in the ad.
 As promotions for Ford, the ads did not mention Jo-Han.

 Jo-Han promo boxes took a variety of forms.
 One of the most often seen in the early 1960s was a red, white and blue striped box with a clear plastic window in the shape of a car body.
 Later, X-El Products boxes, like later MPC ones, were simple white boxes with names stamped on the end flaps.

 Both AMT and Jo-Han introduced 1/25 scale NASCAR race car models to "a hungry modeling public."
 The Jo-Han kits featured "frame-pac" construction that arranged the parts trees in the box in a way to prevent the parts from rubbing against each other.

 As the promotional model business tapered off in the 1970s, it became financially difficult for Jo-Han to develop new tooling.
 The last new model was of the 1977 Cadillac, which was continued as both the 1978 and 1979 Coupe deVille in promo and snap-kit form.